redwoodjs/redwood/packages/api/src/logger/README.md

 For optional Prisma logging:

 * Copy `packages/create-redwood-app/template/api/src/lib/db.ts` to `api/src/lib/db.ts`.
 Optional.
-* Copy `packages/create-redwood-app/template/api/src/lib/prisma.ts` to `api/src/lib/prisma.ts`.
-Optional.

 The first file `logger.ts` defines the logger instance.
 You will import `logger` and use in your services, functions or other libraries.
 You may then replace existing `console.log()` statements with `logger.info()` or `logger.debug()`.

-The second set of files `db.ts` and `prisma.ts` -- which are optional -- replace how the `db` Prisma client instance is declares and exported.
+The second `db.ts` replaces how the `db` Prisma client instance is declares and exported.
 It configures Prisma logging, if desired.
 See below for more information of Prisma logging options.

 ## Options aka How to Log